 How to put BOOKS on reserve

-Please note that books obtained through inter-library loan may NOT be placed on reserve.
+inter-library loan may NOT be placed on reserve.

 To place a book on reserve complete our

-Course Reserve Request Form
+Course Reserve Request Form.

 How to put ARTICLES on reserve

 Articles from journals, subscription databases or the web may also be put on reserve.

 If the article appears in any of the databases to which the Library subscribes, such as the

 EBSCOhost databases, or it is legally accessible from an open website, it will appear as an

 e-reading in the library catalogue and be linked to the instructor and the course.
 Students

 may access the article through the Library Online Catalogue.
 Articles must be obtained

 from journals to which the Library subscribes or from personal subscriptions.
 Please note

 that articles obtained through inter-library loan may NOT be placed on reserve.

 under the instructor’s name.
 Students may borrow articles for 2 hours.
 Please allow 48 hours notice

 for processing reserve requests.

 To place an article on reserve complete our

-Course Reserve Request Form
+Course Reserve Request Form.